Forever is composed of nows.-Emily Dickinson

 Active listening is hard but it’s important to cultivate.
 If your listening to people, your communication with them will be better and your friendships and relationships will improve.

 6Do not worry what other people think of you.
-(Its probably, mostly in your head!)
+(It’s mostly in your head!)

 When you’re in the gym and you feel like a slob, either with what your wearing or because everyone else is so much fitter than you, it can lead to really negative emotions.
 Try to banish those thoughts.
 Essentially you’re just massaging your negative ego.
 And believe it or not other people really don’t pay that much attention.
 After all, can you remember anything, anyone (excusing those big attention seekers) ever wore in a gym?